 Racial Discrimination in Stops and Frisks in New York.
-The New York Police Department stopped and patted down more than 600,000 people in 2011; 84 percent of those stopped were blacks or Latinos.
+After and order by a federal court and the settlement of the case once Mayor Bill de Blasio took office, the New York Police Department practices with regard to stopping and frisking people were modified.
+The practices had been a source of great controversy and bad feelings for years.
+The New York police stopped and patted down more than 600,000 people in 2011; 84 percent of those stopped were blacks or Latinos.
 They stopped nearly three million people between 2004 through 2009.
 Blacks were nine times more likely than whites to be stopped.
 Nearly 90 percent of the people stopped were completely innocent of any wrongdoing.
 Officers were 14 percent more likely use force – such as throwing people on the ground or against a wall, drawing a weapon and/or pointing a weapon at the person stopped, and using manual force, a baton, handcuffs, or pepper spray during the stop – in stops of blacks compared to whites, and 9.3 percent more likely in stops of Latinos.
 Blacks and Latinos were more likely to be arrested rather than issued a summons when compared to white suspects who are accused of the same crimes.
 For more information, click here.

 Racial Discrimination in Marijuana Arrests in Atlanta and Austin.
 Ninety-three percent of all marijuana possession arrests in Atlanta in 2011 were African-Americans, and 7 percent were white.
 The city’s population is 54 percent African-American and 38 percent white, according to a study by WSB-TV.
 In Austin, Texas, 28.1% of petty marijuana cases were against blacks, even though they make up 8.1% of Austin’s population.
 Marijuana cases increased by 69% in Austin from 2007 to 2010.